How we helped an investor assess valuation of an Indian wind OEM

-As India’s wind market has strong future potential, the client is interested in expanding its market presence through brownfield investments in localized assets.
-The client reached out to MEC to conduct a full market and commercial due diligence of the target, answering two key questions-
+India’s wind market has strong potential.
+Our client a leading wind player, wanted to grow its presence in India through acquisition.
+The client reached out to MEC+ to conduct a full market and commercial due diligence of the target, asking two key questions-

 - How realistic is the quoted valuation of the target’s asset base?